mitmedialab/MappingPoliceViolence-Scaper/README.md

 db.stories.createIndex( { "stories_id": 1 }, { unique: true } )`
 ```

-## 2. Adding Bitly Counts
+## 2. Adding Extra Info

-Run `python enqueue-stories-needing-bitly.py` to push them into a Redis queue, which is polled by Celery to a pool of workers that query MC for the bitly counts.
-Start the Celery worker like this: `celery -A mpv worker -l info`.

-## 3. Adding Facebook/Twitter counts
+We want to add three extra pieces of information:

+1. bitly counts: `python enqueue-stories-needing-bitly.py`
+2. facebook/twitter shares: `python enqueue-stories-needing-social-shares.py`
+3. resolved urls to de-duplicate: `python enqueue-stories-needing-resolved-url.py`

-Run `python enqueue-stories-needing-social-shares.py` to push them into a Redis queue, which is polled by Celery to a pool of workers that query MC for the bitly counts.
-Start the Celery worker like this: `celery -A mpv worker -l info`.
+Running each of those scripts will queue up taks in the celery queue for parallel procesing.
+Start that off by running celery like this: `celery -A mpv worker -l info`.

 ## 4. Generating Results